This article contains a list of the best TVET colleges in South Africa and how to apply for one for the 2023–2024 academic year.

 46. Northern Cape Rural TVET College

-Northern Cape TVET College offers a variety of courses, both full-time and part-time.
+The Northern Cape TVET College offers a variety of courses, both full-time and part-time.
 There are five campuses.
-They provide student support services such as career guidance, leadership development, sport, job placement and counselling to all students at all campuses.
+They provide student support services such as career guidance, leadership development, sport, job placement, and counseling to all students at all campuses.

 47. Orbit TVET College

-Orbit TVET College offers a variety of courses at their three campuses.
-They provide their students with support services such as academic development, social and cultural services, job placements and counselling at all campuses.
+Orbit TVET College offers a variety of courses at its three campuses.
+They provide their students with support services such as academic development, social and cultural services, job placements, and counseling at all campuses.